Public Service Loan Forgiveness Employer Toolkit

 PSLF PROGRAM UPDATES

-Throughout 2021, 2022, and 2022, the federal government has made several temporary and permanent changes to the PSLF program in an effort to help more borrowers take advantage of its debt cancellation benefits.
+Throughout 2021, 2022, and 2023, the federal government has made several temporary and permanent changes to the PSLF program in an effort to help more borrowers take advantage of its debt cancellation benefits.
 Throughout these changes, however, the role of the public service employer has remained the same: help inform employees about PSLF and certify their employment.
-Although employers do not need to understand the specific details of these changes, this guide provides a brief overview.

 Follow these TWO steps to help your employees access student debt cancellation for FREE through Public Service Loan Forgiveness (PSLF).